Q. Where do I get school uniforms?

 Q. Do we conduct fire drills and emergency evacuation procedures?

 A. Yes.
-Regular fire drills are required by state law and are conducted monthly.
-Tornado, emergency, severe weather and lockdown drills are also held.
+Regular fire drills are required by state law and are conducted accordingly.
+Severe weather, emergency and lockdown drills are also held.
 Safety and emergency exits are posted and explained to students.

 Q. How can I find out if school is closed due to the weather?